moon cactus

 Caring for Your Moon Cactus

-Growing hotheads indoors may seem difficult being in a color-rich and grafted state but it is relatively easy that many enthusiasts begin with this plant.
+Growing a moon cacti indoors may seem difficult being in a color-rich and grafted state but it is relatively easy that many enthusiasts begin with this plant.
 Caring for this cactus is almost the same as when growing a Dragon fruit plant with some additional considerations to keep the Gymnocalycium looking its best.

 Light and Water

-The Moon cactus needs bright light but not direct sunlight as this will cause the ball crown to scorch.
-They are ideally placed on the windowsill where they can receive the less harsh morning sun.
+The moon cactus plants need bright indirect light but not too much direct sunlight, which will cause the ball crown to scorch.
+They are ideally placed on the bright window where they can receive the less harsh morning sun.
 A series of individually potted Moon cactus also make a striking display in this location (3).

 The Moon cactus needs to be grafted or it will not survive, especially during its vegetative state so a stable dark green rootstock is required not just to provide food but to anchor the plant too.